cjohannsen81/intersight-reporting/README.md

 # intersight-reporting
 This python script is used to collect data from Cisco Intersight.
 The focus was to gather information about all servers that use SD-Cards and Controllers and check if there's another storage controller available.

+## Example
+The sd_info.csv file shows the example csv export for the SD-Card controller available in the server.

 ## Setup
 There are some requirements:
 1. Python on your machine